chef/chef-web-docs/chef_master/source/server_services.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_status

-The ``status`` subcommand is used to show the status of all services available to the Chef server.
+The ``status`` subcommand is used to show the status of all services available to the Chef Infra Server.
 The results will vary based on the configuration of a given server.
 This subcommand has the following syntax:

 .. code-block:: bash